Microsoft Negotiations

 In some cases, changes in the Microsoft agreement affect end users or the general employee base:

-- Conversely, if certain things are no longer available (maybe you decided not to renew the Visio desktop app and will use a viewer or alternate), inform those specific user groups in advance to avoid disruption.
+• Conversely, if certain things are no longer available (for example, if you decide not to renew the Visio desktop app and will use a viewer or alternative), inform those specific user groups in advance to avoid disruption.

-- Any change that might alter user experience (like moving from one product to another, or needing to reassign licenses) should be managed with proper communication and support.
+• Any change that might alter the user experience (such as switching from one product to another or needing to reassign licenses) should be managed with proper communication and support.

 Read How to Evaluate a Microsoft Renewal Proposal.